Tolujoh-n/SwiftRise-updated/README.md

 - Verify pip Installation `pip --version`
 -  Install Django using pip `pip install django`
 - Verify Django Installation `django-admin --version`
+- Create your admin account `python manage.py createsuperuser` and follow the process
 - Start the Backend Server `python manage.py runserver`

+- To see the list of registered users as an admin, move to your browser http://127.0.0.1:8000/admin/ and login as admin.

 ## runing on the blockchain
 - install the following